-1 SECTION 14.
+SECTION 15.
 AWARD.

-2 (a) The award shall be in writing and The arbitrators will make a record 3 of the award which shall be signed by the arbitrators joining in the award.
-The arbitrators 4 shall give notice of a record of the award deliver a copy to each party personally or by 5 registered mail, or as provided in the agreement.
-6 (b) An award shall be made within the time fixed therefor by the 7 agreement or, if not so fixed, within such the time as the Court orders on application of a 8 party.
-The parties may extend the time in writing a record either before or after the 9 expiration thereof.
-A party waives the objection that an award was not made within the 10 time required unless he notifies that party gives notice to the arbitrators of his this 11 objection prior to the delivery of the award to him that party.
+- (a) Upon determining an award, the arbitrators shall make a record of the award which shall be signed by the arbitrators joining in the award.
+The arbitrators shall give notice of the record of the award to each party. - (b) An award shall be made within the time fixed by the agreement or, if not fixed, within the time the court orders on application of a party.
+The parties may extend the time in a record either before or after the time period expires.
+A party waives any objection that an award was not made within the time required unless the party gives notice of the objection to the arbitrators prior to the delivery of the award to the party.

-SECTION 15.
+SECTION 16.
 CHANGE OF AWARD BY ARBITRATORS.

-2 (a) Application of Party to Arbitrators.
-On application of a party to the 3 arbitrators, the arbitrators may modify or correct the award (1) upon the grounds stated 4 in paragraphs (1) and (3) of Subdivision (a) of Section 19; (2) where the arbitrators have 5 not made a final and definite award upon any or all of the issues submitted by the parties 6 or determined by the arbitrators was not made; or (3) for the purpose of clarifying the 7 award.
-The application shall be made within twenty days after delivery of the award to 8 the applicant.
-The applicant shall give a record of notice forthwith to the opposing party, 9 stating that the opposing party must serve objections thereto, if any, within ten days 10 following receipt of the notice.
-The award so modified or corrected is subject to the 11 provisions of Sections 17, 18 and 19.
-12 (b) Submission by Court.
-If an application to a Court is pending under 13 Sections 17, 18 or 19, the Court may submit the matter to the arbitrators under such 14 conditions as the Court may order for the arbitrators to consider whether to modify or 15 correct the award (1) upon the grounds stated in paragraphs (1) and (3) of Subdivision 16 (a) of Section 19; (2) where the arbitrators so imperfectly executed their powers that a 17 mutual, final, and definite award upon any or all of the issues submitted was not made; 18 or (3) for the purpose of clarifying the award.
-The award so modified or corrected is 19 subject to the provisions of Sections 17, 18 and 19.
+(a) On application of a party to the arbitrators, the arbitrators may modify

+1 or correct the award: 2 (1) upon the grounds stated in paragraphs (1) and (3) of subsection 3 (a) of Section 20; 4 (2) if the arbitrators have not made a final and definite award upon 5 any or all of the issues submitted by the parties; or 6 (3) for the purpose of clarifying the award.
+7 The application must be made within 20 days after delivery of the award to the applicant.
+8 The applicant shall give a record of notice forthwith to the opposing party, stating that the 9 opposing party must serve any objections within ten days following receipt of the notice.
+10 (b) If an application to a court is pending under Sections 18, 19 or 20, the 11 court may submit the matter to the arbitrators under such conditions as the court may 12 order for the arbitrators to consider whether to modify or correct the award: 13 (1) upon the grounds stated in paragraphs (1) and (3) of subsection 14 (a) of Section 20; 15 (2) where the arbitrators so imperfectly executed their powers that 16 a mutual, final, and definite award upon any or all of the issues submitted was not made; 17 or 18 (3) for the purpose of clarifying the award.
+19 (c) An award modified or corrected under this section is subject to the 20 provisions of Sections 18, 19 and 20.

-1. Section 15 provides a mechanism (1) for the parties to apply to the arbitrators to modify or correct an award or (2) for a court to submit an award back to the arbitrators for a determination whether to modify or correct an award.
-The latter situation would occur if either party under §§17, 18 or 19 files an application with a court within 90 days to confirm, vacate, modify or correct an award and the court decides to remand the matter back to the arbitrators.
+1. Section 16 provides a mechanism (1) for the parties to apply to the arbitrators to modify or correct an award or (2) for a court to submit an award back to the arbitrators for a determination whether to modify or correct an award.
+The latter situation would occur if either party under §§18, 19 or 20 files an application with a court within 90 days to confirm, vacate, modify or correct an award and the court decides to remand the matter back to the arbitrators.